Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

-# PEQG 2026 Pangenome Salmonid Pseudo-pangenome PAV Identification Tutorial
+# PEQG 2026 - Salmonid Pseudo-pangenome PAV Identification Tutorial
 This is a quick tutorial on finding gene presence absence variants (PAV) in family level analysis with alignment methods (BLAST and miniprot).

 ## Introduction ##